18F/gcp-appengine-template/DEVSECOPS.md

 ## Platform

 The platform that people will be deploying to is Google Cloud Platform (GCP).
-This project does not directly address how GCP is provisioned and set up, but from discussions with the people within GSA ICE who are developing the process, the rough plan is to have a GSA GCP Organization account run by the ICE folks who will, upon receiving an approved request from a Project Owner, set up GCP Project(s) for the Project Owner with a minimal set of permissions and services provisioned in it.
+This project does not directly address how GCP is provisioned and set up, but we have had discussions with the people within GSA ICE who are developing the process.
+The rough plan is:
+* There is a GSA GCP Organization run by the GSA ICE people.
+* The GSA ICE group will receive requests for GCP Projects from the Project Owner.
+* The request will require some sort of approval.
+* Once approval is granted, GSA ICE will create GCP Project(s) for the Project Owner and give them access.

 GCP Projects are fully compartmentalized subdivisions within a GCP Organization that are meant to be used for individual application environments like dev/test/prod.
 Access to one GCP Project